jhurray/Ladybug/README.md

 You can associate JSON keys with properties via different objects conforming to `JSONTransformer`.

-There are 5 types of transformers provided:
+There are 6 types of transformers provided:

 * `KeyPathTransformer` (mapping key paths to property names)
 * `NestedObjectTransformer<T: JSONCodable>` (explicitly declaring nested types)
 * `NestedListTransformer<T: JSONCodable>` (explicitly declaring nested list)
 * `DateTransformer` (handling dates in different formats)
+* `MapTransformer<T: Codable>` (handling JSON values that require further mapping)
 * `DefaultValueTransformer` (assigning default values to properties)

 Transformers are provided via a readonly `static` property of the `JSONCodable` protocol.